 It's also very easy to get to a dark place in the Land of Fire and Ice, which has only 300,000 people scattered across an island that's smaller than the state of Kentucky.
 Between hot spring swims and glacier hikes, your chances are high that you'll see northern lights on your trip to Iceland — especially if you follow this guide to spotting the natural light phenomenon.

-The very best chance of experiencing an auroral storm is during solar maximum, when the sun is at its most active point in its 11-year cycle.
+The very best chance of experiencing an auroral storm is during solar maximum when the sun is at the most active point in its 11-year cycle.
 The next solar maximum, however, won't happen until about 2024.
 While huge storms are more common during solar maximum, they can actually happen at any time — and are more frequent than many realize.
-If you're in Iceland, and point your camera to the north during dark, clear skies, your photo will almost always include a faint green aurora.
+If you're in Iceland and point your camera to the north during dark, clear skies, your photo will almost always include a faint green aurora.
 And that can quickly become a solar storm.

 The northern lights are caused by electrically charged particles from the sun smashing into Earth's magnetic field.
 This “solar wind” is funneled down to the magnetic poles of the northern and southern hemispheres, creating a horseshoe shape of excited green, red, and blue particles that swivel and shape-shift over the Arctic Circle — and they happen constantly.
 All you need is darkness and cloud-free skies to see them.